DIY Raised Bed Corner Brackets That Actually Last

 5. Final Placement: Move the frame to its final location and use a level to check that it’s sitting evenly on the ground.

-Common Mistakes to Avoid
+Common Installation Mistakes (and How to Avoid Them)

 Building a raised bed is a simple project, but a few common slip-ups can cause headaches later.
 One of the biggest mistakes is making the bed too wide.
 You should be able to reach the center of the bed from either side without stepping into it and causing soil compaction.
 A width of four feet is standard for easy access.